Skip to content

 Dec 11, 2023 | Pratirodh Bureau

-Representatives of various religious communities came together last week in a Sabha at Mumbai's Azad Maidan to condemn the escalation of violence against Gaza, express solidarity with the people of Palestine and call for a permanent ceasefire (photo: @Prksh_Ambedkar/X)
+FILE PHOTO: Representatives of various religious communities attend a meet at Mumbai's Azad Maidan to condemn the escalation of violence against Gaza, express solidarity with the people of Palestine and call for a permanent ceasefire (photo: @Prksh_Ambedkar/X)

 As the conflict rages on in the Gaza Strip, thousands of people converged at the Azad Maidan in Mumbai last week to flay Israel and express support for Palestine, against whom huge atrocities continue to be committed.
 Organised by Vanchit Bahujan Aghadi, the gathering — Shanti Sabha — saw participation by representatives of different religions who joined up and declared solidarity with the Palestinians even as it slammed Israel for the continued attacks on Gaza Strip.